Packages & Blueprints

 1. Enable logging: `bricks logger enable`

-2. Run the failing command again and check `~/.bricks/bricks-cli.log`
+2. Run the failing command again and check `~/.bricks/logs/` for the latest log file

 3. Review the [Blueprints Overview](https://docs.bluebricks.co/bluebricks-documentation/orchestration/packages/blueprints-overview) for architecture details